- Make/Cancel an Appointment

 If you can form your own group of 4-6 students, please contact us at any time, and we will try to facilitate your group.

-No. We will help you develop the skills you need to be successful at Carolina, including writing, grammar, and proofreading.
+If you’re asking whether we will go through your draft and mark (and perhaps correct) all of the errors, no, we won’t.
+We will help you develop the skills you need to be successful at Carolina, including writing, grammar, and proofreading.
 The Writing Center has a Help for Hire board with people you can pay to edit/proofread your writing.

 Yes, please!
 We want to hear what you need.
 Please email firstname.lastname@example.org with your suggestions.